Hack4Eugene/Hack4Cause2017/src/secondplace/README.md

-# Hack for a Cause2017 Team "Example"
+# Hack for a Cause2017 Team "SecondPlace

-We are addressing the "bla bla bal" challenge.
+We are addressing the "Hult Center" challenge.

 Team Members:

-me      my@gmail.com
-friend  friend@school.edu
-hodor   hodor@hodor.hodor
+Aaron Grieger     amgrieger@gmail.com

 We using the following components: